thubZai/thubZai.github.io/_pages/about.md

 ## 🔧Personal AI Toolkit
  Here’s a curated list of my go-to tools and libraries, grouped by purpose:
 ### **For Vision Tasks🖼️**
-📌**OpenCV**: Versatile for image preprocessing and augmentation.
+- **OpenCV**: Versatile for image preprocessing and augmentation.
-📦**PyTorch and torchvision**: Perfect for implementing custom CNNs and Vision Transformers.
+- **PyTorch and torchvision**: Perfect for implementing custom CNNs and Vision Transformers.
-🚀**YOLO (You Only Look Once)**: My favorite for real-time object detection, especially in sports analytics.
+- **YOLO (You Only Look Once)**: My favorite for real-time object detection, especially in sports analytics.
-⚡**TensorFlow & Keras**: Excellent for rapid prototyping and deploying pre-trained models.
+- **TensorFlow & Keras**: Excellent for rapid prototyping and deploying pre-trained models.
-📸**Scikit-Image**: Ideal for advanced image processing tasks like segmentation and denoising.
+- **Scikit-Image**: Ideal for advanced image processing tasks like segmentation and denoising.
-🖌️**Pillow**: Perfect for quick image transformations like resizing, cropping, and format conversion.
+- **Pillow**: Perfect for quick image transformations like resizing, cropping, and format conversion.

 ### **For NLP Tasks📝**
-💬**Hugging Face Transformers**: Simplifies using state-of-the-art NLP models like BERT and GPT.
+- **Hugging Face Transformers**: Simplifies using state-of-the-art NLP models like BERT and GPT.
-✂️**NLTK & SpaCy**: Handy for preprocessing and annotating text data efficiently.
+- **NLTK & SpaCy**: Handy for preprocessing and annotating text data efficiently.

 ### **For Experiment Tracking📊**
-✔️**Weights & Biases (W&B)**: Makes model tracking and optimization seamless with intuitive visualizations.
+- **Weights & Biases (W&B)**: Makes model tracking and optimization seamless with intuitive visualizations.

 ### **For Deployment🚀**
-🌐**Hugging Face Spaces**: Allows me to create interactive demos with ease.
+- **Hugging Face Spaces**: Allows me to create interactive demos with ease.
-☁️**AWS SageMaker**: Simplifies scaling ML experiments to production.
+- **AWS SageMaker**: Simplifies scaling ML experiments to production.

 ## 👇What Keeps Me Inspired

 ### **All things ML**
-📖Understanding Deep Learning by Simon J.D.
-Prince.
+📖Understanding Deep Learning by Simon Prince and Machine Learning Specialization by Stanford.
 📰Newsletters like The Batch (Deeplearning.AI) and TL;DR AI.
 🎥Channels like DeeplearningAI, Two Minute Papers, Stanford Online, 3Blue1Brown, WorldofAI and many more.
 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Yann LeCun, Lex Fridman and so many moree!